 Data acquisition

 We searched the literature for experimental studies evaluating the temperature response of individual maximum consumption rate (feeding rate at unlimited food supply, ad libitum), resting, routine and standard oxygen consumption rate as a proxy for metabolic rate (Nelson 2016) and growth rates across individuals of different sizes within species.
 We used three different searches on the Web of Science Core Collection (see SI Appendix, for details).
-In order to estimate how these rates depend on body size and temperature within species, we selected studies that experimentally varied both body size and temperature (at least two temperature treatments and at least two body masses).
+In order to estimate how these rates depend on body size and temperature within species, we selected studies that experimentally varied both body size and temperature (factorially, with at least two temperature treatments and at least two body masses).
 The average number of unique temperature treatments (temperature rounded to nearest ℃) by species is 7.2 for growth and 4.3 for consumption and metabolism data).
 The criteria for both mass and temperature variation in the experiments reduces the number of potential data sets, as most experimental studies use either size or temperature treatments, not both.
 However, this criterion allows us to fit multiple regression models and estimate the effects of mass and temperature jointly, and to evaluate the probability of interactive mass- and temperature effects within species.
 Following common practice we excluded larval studies, which represents a life stage exhibiting different constraints and scaling relationships (Glazier 2005).

 Studies were included if (i) a unique experimental temperature was recorded for each trial (±1°C), (ii) fish were provided food at ad libitum (consumption and growth data) or if they were unfed (resting, standard or routine metabolic rate), and (iii) fish exhibited normal behavior during the experiments.
 We used only one study per species and rate to ensure that all data within a given species are comparable as measurements of these rates can vary between studies due to e.g. measurement bias, differences in experimental protocols, or because different populations were studied (Armstrong & Hawkins 2008; Jerde et al. 2019).
 In cases where we found more than one study for a given rate and species, we selected the most suitable study based on our pre-defined criteria (for details, see SI Appendix).
 We ensured that the experiments were conducted at ecologically relevant temperatures (SI Appendix, Fig. S1,S3).
 A more detailed description of the search protocol, data selection, acquisition, quality control, collation of additional information and standardizing of rates to common units can be found in SI Appendix.